 - 4 Pecans chopped

-In a large bowl, stir together both flours, baking powder, bicarbonate of soda, mixed spice and light brown sugar
+- In a large bowl, stir together the self raising flour, wholemeal flour, baking powder, bicarbonate of soda, mixed spice, cinnamon and light brown sugar

-Divide the mixture evenly between the cake tins
+- Divide the mixture evenly between the cake tins, use scales for accuracy

-Bake for 35 minutes until golden brown and a thin skewer inserted comes out clean.
+- Bake for 40-45 minutes until golden brown and a thin skewer inserted in the centre comes out clean.
 Remove them from the tin and leave them to cool on wire racks

-Place one of the sponges onto a plate or cake stand and spread or pipe just less than half of the frosting over it
+- Place one of the sponges onto a plate or cake stand and spread or pipe some of the frosting over it

-Decorate with fondant carrot, orange zest and chopped pecans
+- Decorate with fondant carrots and chopped pecans

-Store any remaining cake in the fridge for up to 3 days
+- Store any leftovers in the fridge for up to 3 days